CLRX/CLRX-mirror/doc/ClrxAsmRocm.md

 This pseudo-op must be inside kernel configuration (`.config`).
 Set number of scalar registers which can be used during kernel execution.
 It counts SGPR registers including VCC, FLAT_SCRATCH and XNACK_MASK.

+### .spilledsgprs

+Syntax: .spilledsgprs REGNUM

+This pseudo-op must be inside kernel configuration (`.config`).
+Set number of scalar registers to spill in scratch buffer (in metadata info).

+### .spilledvgprs

+Syntax: .spilledvgprs REGNUM

+This pseudo-op must be inside kernel configuration (`.config`).
+Set number of vector registers to spill in scratch buffer (in metadata info).

 ### .target